 Do you feel society stigmatises you, as a male escort, less than it does your female counterparts?

 Oh, trust me, I still take flak—and occasional death threats.
 But it's much easier for males in my line of work.
 But among the bisexual guys I've dated, many have said they would never date a woman who did what I do, yet they’ll date me.
 When they explain, it comes to down to general sexism.

 You’ve compared being a sex worker to a psychologist.
 What have you learned about the human psyche from your clients?

-As a gay escort, learning how many people believe that "fitting in" is more important than personal happiness is the biggest eye opener.
+As a gay escort, learning how many people believe that “fitting in” is more important than personal happiness is the biggest eye opener.
 Many of my clients have a lot of repressed feelings and desires—and not only older clients.
-I'm still amazed how many young 18–25-year-old clients still feel they "have to" get married and yet don't want to.
-It's also quite evident how nationality and race affects those beliefs.
-Then there's a lot of clients who bring up early sexual experiences they need to relive and express feelings they've never talked about with anyone.
+I'm still amazed how many young 18–25-year-old clients still feel they “have to” get married, and yet don't want to.
+It’s also quite evident how nationality and race affects those beliefs.
+Then there’s a lot of clients who bring up early sexual experiences they need to relieve and express feelings they've never talked about with anyone.

 Josh in New York

 Do you feel you’ve helped any of these people in some deeper way?

 A client in New York I met weekly over a few months, the effect the experience had on him—he was questioning everything and he told me on our last meeting how his life had changed because of our time.
 He was happier.
 Family life, business, everything got better.
 He said he felt like he dealt with things that were beneath the surface.
 I’ve had lots of experiences like that, and those are the best in my opinion.

 You're campaigning to promote the legitimacy of sex work in the hopes it will lessen its stigma.
 What change do you want to see?